boltops-tools/ufo/docs/_docs/load-balancer.md

 ## ELB Static IP addresses for Network Load Balancers

 Network load balancers support static EIP address.
-You can create a network load balancer pre-allocated EIP address with the the `--elb-eip-ids` option.
+You can create a network load balancer using pre-allocated EIP addresses with the the `--elb-eip-ids` option.
 Example:

     ufo deploy demo-web --elb-eip-ids eipalloc-a8de9ca0 eipalloc-a8de9ca0

+If you use the `--elb-eip-ids` option, ufo assumes you want an `--elb-type=network` since only network load balancers support EIPs.

-When specifying the `--elb-eip-ids` option, the list must be the same length as the number of subnets configured in your `.ufo/network/settings/*.yml` profile.
+When specifying the `--elb-eip-ids` option, the list length must be the same as the number of subnets configured in your `.ufo/network/settings/default.yml` profile.
 The `--elb-eip-ids` setting is optional.
-If you do not specify it, a network load balancer wil be created with IP addresses, but will change if you ever delete the load balancer.
+If you do not specify it, a network load balancer will still be created you will not have control of the IP addresses.

-If you need to change the EIPs for existing services, you'll get a "TargetGroup cannot be associated with more than one load balancer" error.
-To work around this you can set the  `UFO_FORCE_TARGET_GROUP` env variable which will force a re-creation of the target group.
+If you need to change the EIPs for existing services, you might get a "TargetGroup cannot be associated with more than one load balancer" error.
+To work around this you can set the env variable `UFO_FORCE_TARGET_GROUP=1` which will force a re-creation of the target group.

     UFO_FORCE_TARGET_GROUP=1 ufo deploy demo-web --elb-eip-ids eipalloc-ac226fa4 eipalloc-b5206dbd